3x0t1k/3x0t1k.github.io/_posts/2026-08-11-initial-enumeration-active-directory.md

 rick
 ```

-Without knowing the format, you're generating five to ten variations per person and spraying all of them — which is slow, noisy, and likely to trigger lockouts.
-So before building any list, figure out the format first.
+Without knowing the format, you're generating five to ten variations per person and throwing all of them at the DC — noisy, slow, and likely to trigger lockouts.
+Figure out the format first, then build one clean list.

-#### LinkedIn — Names and Context
+Also worth noting: not every company follows standard patterns.
+In real engagements I've come across formats like `XXX000` — completely custom schemes that no wordlist or tool will guess.
+When you find a confirmed username through any means, study it carefully before assuming the format.

-LinkedIn is your primary source of employee names.
-People publicly list their employer, their role, their full name.
-For a pentester that's a goldmine — but names alone aren't enough, remember the format problem above.
+#### LinkedIn — Employee Names at Scale

-**linkedin2username** scrapes a company's LinkedIn page and generates username lists in every common format at once:
+LinkedIn gives you employee names in bulk. **linkedin2username** scrapes a company's LinkedIn and generates lists in every common format simultaneously:

 ```bash
 git clone https://github.com/initstring/linkedin2username